ashutosh15072000/mcqgenator/README.md

 - Export questions in various formats text for easy integration into different platforms.
 - Supports customization of question difficulty and type.

+## Use Cases:
+#### Educational Platforms:

+Automatically generate quizzes for students based on textbook content or lecture notes.
+#### E-learning Content Creation:

+Aid in creating practice tests and assessment materials for online learning platforms.
+#### Corporate Training:

+Create assessments for employee training programs.
+#### Language Learning:

+Generate MCQs to reinforce vocabulary, grammar, and comprehension for language learners.

 ## Installation
 To use the MCQ Generator, clone the repository and install the required dependencies.